 Obtaining the LUT cascade by slicing the MTBDD or by iterative decomposition is relatively easy.
-Optimum variable ordering is, however, a separate problem and can have a great impact on cascade width and space efficiency.
+Optimum variable ordering in MTBDD is, however, a separate problem and can have a great impact on cascade width and space efficiency.
+An original heuristics that selects such a variable, that the width of the cascade is always kept at minimum, has been presented.
 LUTs obtained from the optimum MTBDDs seem to be a very good and effective data structure and should always be considered for evaluation of Boolean functions.
-They are flexible in making trade-offs between response time and memory consumption - two or more LUTs can be compacted into one larger LUT and the evaluation then reduces to a shorter chain of indirect memory accesses.
+They are flexible in making trade-offs between response time and memory consumption - two or more LUTs can be compacted into one larger LUT and the evaluation then reduces to a shorter chain of accesses into dispatch tables.
 Combinational LUT cascades implemented directly in hardware can support the fastest asynchronous or synchronous pipeline processing.

-Future research will be oriented to study of evolutionary techniques for the optimum iterative decomposition of sparse Boolean functions of many variables where the exhaustive search is out of question.
-The goal is to decompose large systems fully specified by Boolean expressions into LUT cascades with the aid of parallel processing.
+Future research will be oriented to study of evolutionary techniques for the optimum iterative decomposition of incomplete Boolean functions of many variables where the exhaustive search is out of question.
+The goal is to decompose large systems specified either by the set of specified points or systems fully specified by Boolean expressions into LUT cascades with the aid of parallel processing.
 Algorithmic synthesis of redundant cascades and of multiple cascades will be other targets of the research in a near future.
 Applications mainly in safety/security area will be sought.